-Property in Cornwall is always highly sought after and our buying agent in Cornwall, Reg Parry, is in no doubt as to why.
+Property in Cornwall is always highly sought after and our buying agent in Cornwall, Lee Heywood, is in no doubt as to why.
 The county offers crystal blue sea, sun-drenched summers and spectacular countrysides, and is characterised by its history and welcoming locals.
 It is an ideal location for a holiday home to make the most of the British summer, or for a permanent house.

 History and Geography

 Cornwall is a land of myth and legend.
 It also has its own language and flag which makes it feel separate to England.
 In fact, film producers from all over the world are drawn to Cornwall because of the magical atmosphere it inspires.

 With the longest stretch of coastline of any county in the UK, the north coast has dramatic cliffs tops and sweeping golden sands, whereas the south coast is softer in character with numerous river estuaries that are ideal for sailing.